IBM-Cloud/DevOps-Services-Docs/docs/integrations/saucelabs_auto/index.md

  e.
 Type the values for the Sauce Labs account environment properties:

-  *For the SAUCE_USERNAME value, type your Sauce Labs user name, not your email address.
+   *For **SAUCE_USERNAME**, type the user name for your Sauce Labs account.

-  *For SAUCEACCESSKEY, enter your Sauce Labs access key.
+   *For **SAUCEACCESSKEY**, type the access key for your Sauce Labs account.

+ f.
+Select the command that executes your tests from the dropdown, or select custom and enter the commands in the shell window below.

+ h.
+Click **SAVE**.

 9. On the Build stage tile, click the **Run Stage** icon <img  class="inline" src="./images/run_stage.png" alt="The Run Stage icon"> to manually run the stage.
 The build is added to the queue, is run, and is deployed to Bluemix.